 Intrinsic factor is the most obscure — yet most important — glycoprotein in the human body.
 It has only one primary function that is essential for good health.
 Produced by the parietal cells of the stomach as well as the salivary glands, the intrinsic factor has a brief, but very important life.
 Intrinsic factor is key for supporting energy, metabolism, and mental health by working with one nutrient — vitamin B-12.

 Why Is It Important?

 To understand the importance of intrinsic factor, it’s necessary to understand the importance of B-12.
 Vitamin B-12 is involved in the metabolism of every cell in the human body.
 It plays a key role in DNA synthesis and formation, red blood cell creation, and brain function.
 The human body does not create vitamin B-12 on its own, so it must be consumed from the diet.
 The human digestive tract may have bacteria that produce B-12; however, dietary B-12 is the best way to ensure adequate nutrition.

 Sources of B-12 include fish, shellfish, meat, liver, eggs, poultry, and dairy products.
 Batabata-cha, a Japanese fermented black tea, contains large amounts of B-12 which may be bioavailable to humans.
 This tea is considered to be a vegan source of vitamin B-12.
 Kombucha is also reported to contain varying amounts of B-12.
 Without this essential nutrient, neurologic concerns result and, if left untreated, death follows.
-But B-12 has a problem — it cannot survive the trip through the stomach due to the stomach’s high acid content.
+But B-12 has a concern — it cannot survive the trip through the stomach due to the stomach’s high acid content.
 Fortunately for us, that’s where intrinsic factor comes to save the day.

 How Intrinsic Factor Works